LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

     ...
   }

+This would work for some execution policy choices, but not in general.
-However, this approach treats each loop level as an independent entity.
-This makes it difficult to parallelize the levels in the loop nest together.
+Also, this approach treats each loop level as an independent entity, which makes it difficult to parallelize the levels in the loop nest together.
 So it may limit the amount of parallelism that can be exposed and the types of parallelism that may be used.
 For example, if an OpenMP or CUDA